 Herbs for Texas

 Herbs are some of the best plants for Texas.
 Most herbs like it hot and dry, so they are a natural for Texas.
 Herbs are a pleasure to care for; as you trim them, they fill the air with their delightful fragrance.
 The cuttings can often be used in cooking.
 You need to understand the requirements for the particular type of herb you are growing.
-The following list will give you the culture facts for some of the best herbs we can grow here.
+The following list will give you the helpful hints for cultivating some of the best herbs we can grow here.
 Try adding herbs to any ornamental or vegetable bed.
 Since most herbs are quite pretty, they belong in flower beds, often adding extra appeal, color, and fragrance.

 Scroll over the photo to see the names of the herbs in the picture.
+(This does not work on all browsers.)

 Comfrey is a large leaved herb that grows to about a yard wide and tall.
 It is considered a medicinal herb not culinary.
-However do not eat comfrey, it is not safe to tonight internally.
+However do not eat comfrey, it is not safe to to take internally.
 Consult a good herbal book to discover the topical uses of this herb.
 I think the best use for this herb is as a landscape accent plant.
 It is a nice addition to the herb bed, but be sure and give it enough room--three feet minimum.

 Culinary Sage is a beautiful large herb with lavender flower spikes.
 It smells wonderful.
 You may want to move your sage after a few years; sometimes if it stays too long in the same place it dies.
-Use some of its leaves for your Thanksgiving turkey.
+Use some of its leaves for stuffing for your Thanksgiving turkey.

 Dill: this herb is of course good for making pickles or in potato salad, but it is also important in the butterfly garden as a host for butterfly larva.
 If you use it for this purpose, be sure to have a few more plants in pots that you can move into place when the caterpillars have eaten all the leaves off the dill.